London Borough of Brent: Demographics

 The borough of Brent is extremely ethnically diverse, having changed greatly since 1951.
 In the 2011 census, those who identified as White British made up 18% of the borough's population.
 18% identified as other White, 5% were of mixed heritage, those of South Asian heritage comprised about 33%, those of African and Caribbean heritage about 19%, and other ethnic groups about 7%.
 White ethnicities were relatively high in the wards of Mapesbury (straddling Willesden Green and Cricklewood), Brondesbury Park, Queen's Park and Kilburn.
 Black ethnicities in highest proportion were in Stonebridge, Harlesden and Kensal Green wards.
 Asian ethnicities in highest proportion were in the wards of Alperton, Wembley Central and Kenton.
 Those who ethnically identify as BAME (Black, Asian and minority Ethnic) was as high as 86% in Wembley Central – one of the highest in London – and most other Brent wards have a majority BAME population.
 Queen's Park had the lowest BAME proportion, at 37.0%.

 Brent has the highest proportion of Irish residents in Britain, with 4% of the population.
 It also has the largest Brazilian community in the UK; one of the largest Indian communities; a significant Afro-Caribbean community; and more recent Romanian, Polish and Somali communities.

+The 2021 census showed that 1.3% of adults in Brent identified as transgender, derived from the Census question, "Is the gender you identify with the same as your sex registered at birth?".
+This gave Brent the second highest proportion of transgender adults after the Borough of Newham (at 1.5%).
+The overall proportion in England and Wales was 0.5% with Brighton, an area well known for its LGBT communities, 1%.
+However, Prof Michael Biggs of Oxford University showed there was a correlation between the proportion of transgender people in these areas and the proportion for whom English was not their first language (34% in Brent and 35% in Newham, compared to 9% nationally), suggesting the question was not fully understood by some.
+Prof Biggs described the figures as "irredeemably flawed".
+In September 2024, Mary Gregory, a deputy director at the ONS said some people may have misunderstood the question, saying there was "potential bias" in how the question was answered "by those who responded that they had lower levels of English proficiency, some of whom may have mistakenly given an answer suggesting they were trans".
+As a result, the ONS downgraded the data from "accredited official statistics" to "official statistics in development" to reflect the possible flaws.

 Religion

 As of 2011, 41.5% identified themselves as Christian, 18.6% Muslim, 17.8% Hindu and 10.6% with no religion.
-Brent is notably home of the Neasden Temple, once the largest Hindu Mandir outside India; and JFS, the largest Jewish school in Europe.
+Brent is home of the Neasden Temple, once the largest Hindu Mandir outside India; and JFS, the largest Jewish school in Europe.
 There is also an Islamic school called Islamia Primary School founded by Cat Stevens.

 The following table shows the religious identity of residents residing in Brent according to the 2001, 2011 and the 2021 censuses.